Exclusive: China's CNPC suspends fuel sales to North Korea as risks mount - sources

 North Korea imports all its oil needs, mostly from China and a much smaller amount from Russia.

-(Reporting by Chen Aizhu in BEIJING; additional reporting by Heekyong Yang; in SEOUL and Lusha Zhang in BEIJING; Editing by Josephine Mason and Bill Tarrant)
+Reporting by Chen Aizhu in BEIJING; additional reporting by Heekyong Yang; in SEOUL, Lusha Zhang and Ben Blanchard in BEIJING; Editing by Josephine Mason and Bill Tarrant